Kevinbui2/DSC180A-Project/README.md

 python scripts/train_validate_split.py
 ```
 After this is ran, 2 new folders will be created in data/custom/ which are `train2017` and `val2017`.

+### Fine-tuning model
+Run `detr_main.ipynb` to fine-tune DETR on the streeview dataset.

 # Project Structure

 ```
-├── data/custom/        <- Local data files only (do not commit) │
+├── data/custom/        <- Local data files only (do not commit) │   ├── annotations
+│   ├── train2017
+│   ├── val2017
+│
 ├── detr/               <- Cloned detr repo (do not commit) │
 ├── detr_main.ipynb     <- Python notebook to train model
 │
-├── scripts             <- Python scripts to run in command line │
+├── scripts             <- Python scripts to run in command line │   ├── train_validate_split.py
+│
-├── outputs             <- Location of model after fine-tuning and log (do not commit local fine-tuned model) │
+├── outputs             <- Location of model after fine-tuning and log (do not commit local model) │
 ├── .gitignore          <- Git ignore file
 │